There are enough things to do in Buenos Aires to keep you busy for weeks on end!

 5. Spend a Saturday in Recoleta

-No trip to Buenos Aires is complete without visiting Recoleta’s cemetery.
+No trip to Argentina is complete without visiting Recoleta’s cemetery, easily one of the most famous places in Buenos Aires.

-And if your plans allow, I recommend visiting on a weekend.
+And if your itinerary allows, I recommend visiting on a weekend.

 There is an artisan market every Saturday and Sunday in the square in front of the cemetery.